Redundakitties/colorful-minimalist/README.md

 ## Changelog
 <details>
 <!-- Necessary blank line -->
+<summary> Fixed colored tabs setup instructions </summary>

-<summary>3/18 updated out of date parts of my readme (updated for b31), created some code to handle if the sidebar-header is shown (see issue https://github.com/Redundakitties/colorful-minimalist/issues/4) </summary>
++ 3/18 updated out of date parts of my readme (updated for b31), created some code to handle if the sidebar-header is shown (see issue https://github.com/Redundakitties/colorful-minimalist/issues/4)
 + 2/1 - updated sidebery to b30
 + 12/21 - removed tabsintitlebar selector because it's not necessary and was breaking the css for machines where tabsintitlebar=false.
 + 12/2 - added `sideberyModsLeftSlide.css`